DataDog/integrations-core/plivo/README.md

 # Plivo

 ## Overview
 [Plivo][1] is a communication platform as a service provider that offers a range of communication APIs and tools for businesses.
-Plivo offers a comprehensive suite of communication services including SMS, messaging, and WhatsApp integration.
-Plivo also integrates voice calling features, allowing businesses to make and receive voice calls through their platform.
-It also supports multiparty and conference calls.
-Overall, Plivo provides a versatile communication platform to enhance customer engagement and streamline communication strategies.
+Plivo offers a comprehensive suite of communication services including SMS, messaging, and WhatsApp integrations.
+It also includes voice calling feature integrations, allowing businesses to make and receive voice calls through their platform, with support for multiparty and conference calls.
+Plivo provides a versatile communication platform to enhance customer engagement and streamline communication strategies.

-The Plivo integration seamlessly collects Messages(SMS, MMS, WhatsApp) and Voice call data and ingests it into Datadog for comprehensive analysis.
+The Plivo integration seamlessly collects message (SMS, MMS, and WhatsApp) and voice call data, and sends it to Datadog for comprehensive analysis.

 ## Setup